oracle-livelabs/security/accessgovernance-oci-iam/aginstance-cleanup/aginstance-cleanup.md

 ## Task 2: Deactivate Identity Domain

+   *Note: We are only deactivating the domain here, deletion of the domain will be done in the following lab*

 1. Navigate to **Identity -> Domain -> ag-domain**.
 Click on **More actions -> Deactivate**

     ![Open OCI console](images/deactivate-domain.png)